smahesh2694/smahesh2694/README.md

 ## Hi there, I'm [Mahesh][website] 👋

-- 🔭 I’m a Research Assistant.
+- 🔭 I’m a Research Associate at the Multimedia Laboratory at the University of Toronto.
 - 🌱 I love to learn!
 - 👯 I’m looking to collaborate with other AI enthusiasts for Open Source projects.
 - ⚡ I'm also actively seeking full-time job opportunities!